 Golestan Palace is full to the brim with riches of the Qajar rulers of the late 1700s.
 There’s a myriad of different buildings within the palace, beautiful gardens and a spectacular Hall Of Mirrors.
-The final photo shows cabinets of incredibly rich gifts from countries like Russia and Great Britain.
+The final photo shows cabinets of incredibly rich gifts from the likes of Russia and Great Britain.

 The US Den of Espionage was high on our bucket list.
 This former US Embassy was the centre of the explosive 1979 revolution.
 Hundreds of students who supported the conservative Muslim cleric Ayatollah Khomeini demanded the return of Iran’s deposed leader, the Shah Mohammed Reza Pahlevi who was residing in the USA.
 In protest, students stormed the embassy and held 50+ US diplomats hostage for 444 days.